 Also, if something happens that is beyond your ex’s control, or is out of the ordinary, be flexible.
 For instance, if you are supposed to have the kids Christmas Day and your ex is supposed to have them Christmas Eve, but the ex is called into work on Christmas Eve, try to accommodate some time for them to enjoy Christmas Day with the kids, even if it puts a damper on some of your plans.

-There are lots of options for sharable calendars on the web – ranging from Google to parenting calendar websites.
+There are many options for sharable calendars on the web – ranging from Google to parenting calendar websites.
 Use one of them to help with your holiday custody schedule.

 Shared calendars are a great tool to make sure everyone is clear on who needs to be where when, so everyone is on the same page.
 If you have tech trouble, you may even ask your child to participate and help you out.
 Most kids are tech savvy by elementary school.
 This will make them feel included in an appropriate way while giving them clarity as well.